|

 Biking Events

 Banana Belt Loop Mountain Bike Race: Direct from Riverside Park.
-The Banana Belt Loop Race starts at 11 am.
+The Banana Belt Loop Race is a 26-mile race that starts and finishes in Riverside Park in Historic Downtown Salida.
+The route includes 6 miles of single track on the Rainbow Trail and covers terrain at elevations of 7,000 to 9,000 feet above sea level.
 One of the best family races in Colorado.
-This 26 mile race starts and finishes in Riverside Park in Historic Downtown Salida and includes 6 miles of single track on the Rainbow Trail.
-For more information (877) 772-5432.
+For more information call (877) 772-5432.

 |